SAVE OUR

 WHAT’S Being Proposed:

-Portland Parks & Recreation could break ground any day, help save our dog park NOw!
+Portland Parks & Recreation’s plan needs Community Input, help save our dog park NOw!

 • The off-leash dog area will be shrunk to less than half its current size (approx 60% smaller)